-Norway, officially the Kingdom of Norway, is a Nordic country on the Scandinavian Peninsula in Northern Europe.
-It includes Jan Mayen and Svalbard, with dependencies like Bouvet Island, and claims in Antarctica.
-With a population of 5.6 million, its capital is Oslo.
-Norway covers 385,207 square kilometers, sharing borders with Sweden, Finland, and Russia.
-It has a long coastline along the Skagerrak strait, the North Atlantic Ocean, and the Barents Sea.
+Norway, officially the Kingdom of Norway, is a Nordic country on the Scandinavian Peninsula.
+It includes Jan Mayen and Svalbard, with dependencies in Bouvet Island and claims in Antarctica.
+With a population of 5.6 million, its capital and largest city is Oslo.
+Norway covers 385,207 square kilometers and shares borders with Sweden, Finland, and Russia.
+It has an extensive coastline facing the Skagerrak strait, the North Atlantic Ocean, and the Barents Sea.

 In 1902, Norway abolished the death penalty for regular criminal acts.